QubesOS/qubes-doc/user/templates/debian/debian.md

 ---

 The Debian [template](/doc/templates/) is an officially [supported](/doc/supported-releases/#templates) template in Qubes OS.
+The Current version is Debian 12 ("bookworm").
+It is available in 3 versions - `debian-12`, a standard template; `debian-12-xfce`, a larger template with more installed applications, selected for [Xfce](/doc/templates/xfce/); `debian-12-minimal`.
-This page is about the standard (or "full") Debian template.
+This page is about the "full" templates.
 For the minimal version, please see the [Minimal templates](/doc/templates/minimal/) page.
-There is also a [Qubes page on the Debian Wiki](https://wiki.debian.org/Qubes).

 ## Installing

-To [install](/doc/templates/#installing) a specific Debian template that is not currently installed in your system, use the following command in dom0:
+To [install](/doc/templates/#installing) a specific Debian template that is not currently installed in your system, use the Qubes Template Manager, or use the following command in a dom0 terminal:

 ```
-$ sudo qubes-dom0-update qubes-template-debian-XX
+$ qvm-template install XX
 ```

-   (Replace `XX` with the Debian version number of the template you wish to install.)
+   (Replace `XX` with the name of the template you wish to install.)

 To reinstall a Debian template that is already installed in your system, see [How to Reinstall a template](/doc/reinstall-template/).